Proving Legal Malpractice

 Generally, legal malpractice consists of two parts: (1) the damages the client has suffered and (2) the wrongs the lawyer has committed.
 In order to obtain financial compensation, the client must prove both parts of his or her claim, that is, the client must prove both damages and wrongs.
 In addition, he or she must show that the lawyer’s mistakes caused their damages.

-Damages: The client's damages must be measurable and the client must have suffered some defined economic damage to have a claim against his or her lawyer.
-Commonly, the damages a client incurs are a result of an underlying case or transaction that has been impaired or devastated by his or her lawyer's mistakes.
+Damages: The client’s damages must be measurable and the client must have suffered some defined economic damage to have a claim against his or her lawyer.
+Commonly, the damages a client incurs are a result of an underlying case or transaction that has been impaired or devastated by his or her lawyer’s mistakes.
+Non-economic damages can occur as well, such as losing custody of one’s children.

 The lawyer’s mistakes: In addition to their damages, the client must also be able to prove that the financial damages were caused by the lawyer’s malfeasance.
 In proving that the attorney’s malfeasance was the cause of the client’s damages, and before the client is able to get financial compensation, the client must also show one or more of a broad range of wrongs such as: